linode/docs/docs/guides/websites/cms/wordpress/configuring-wordpress/index.md

     - If you are using NGINX, you should be able to find the `php.ini` file at `/etc/php/7.4/fpm/php.ini`.

-    - However, if you are using CentOS, the `php.ini` file should be located at `/etc/opt/remi/php74/php.ini` if you installed PHP from the Remi repository.
+    - However, if you are using CentOS and installed PHP from the Remi repository, the `php.ini` file should be located at `/etc/opt/remi/php74/php.ini`.
 If you did not use the Remi repository, the `php.ini` file should be located at `/etc/php.ini`.

-1. Find the `upload_max_filesize` variable in the file, and modify its value as needed.
+1. Find the `upload_max_filesize` variable in the file and modify its value as needed.
 If you cannot find the variable, you can add it.

     {{< file "php.ini" >}}
 ; Maximum allowed size for uploaded files.